jabbany/CommentCoreLibrary/README.md

 ## Examples and Documentation
 - [Documentation](docs/) can be found inside the `docs/` folder.
-- Some sample extension modules may be found in `src/extend/`.
 - Experimental modules are in `experimental/`.
 - You may test using test data found in `test/`.